teodevgroup/teo/ROADMAP.md

 - MongoDB: aggregate and group by for string and dates
 - Correct count with cursor

+### 0.5.0
+- PostgreSQL: Enum types
+- Default argument for argument list and config declaration

 ### 0.7.0
-- Full database type mapping
+- Extended database type mapping
+- Support first version of Teo Studio

 ### 0.8.0
 - Data subscriptions